sevko/sevko.github.io/_posts/2015-01-01-nand-2-tetris.md

   - computer engineering
 ---

-todo: virtual machine diagram, check hyperlinks, finish last section, fix image sizes (size them manually, no CSS)

 # what is Nand2Tetris?
-[Nand2Tetris](http://www.nand2tetris.org/), or *The Elements of Computing Systems*, is a twelve-part course in fundamental computer engineering that steps you through the creation of a computer from the ground up, starting with NAND logic gates and ending with an operating system capable of running a Tetris implementation.
-The course, architected by [Noam Nisan](http://www.cs.huji.ac.il/~noam/) and [Shimon Schocken](http://shimonschocken.com/), is available as a [book](http://www.amazon.com/The-Elements-Computing-Systems-Principles/dp/0262640686) that you can download for [free](http://www1.idc.ac.il/tecs/plan.html) (though it appears that some chapters are only available in terse PowerPoint form).
-The book emphasises a hands-on approach without *too* much hand holding, which leads up to some pretty epic struggles and *Aha!* moments.
+[Nand2Tetris](http://www.nand2tetris.org/), or *The Elements of Computing Systems*, is a twelve-part course in fundamental computer engineering that steps you through the creation of a computer from the ground up, starting with NAND logic gates and ending with an operating system capable of running a complicated program like Tetris.
+The course, architected by [Noam Nisan](http://www.cs.huji.ac.il/~noam/) and [Shimon Schocken](http://shimonschocken.com/), is available as a [book](http://www.amazon.com/The-Elements-Computing-Systems-Principles/dp/0262640686) that you can download for [free](http://www1.idc.ac.il/tecs/plan.html) (though it appears that some chapters are only available in terse PowerPoint form), and emphasizes a hands-on approach that leads up to some pretty epic struggles and *Aha!* moments.
 I just recently finished the course after about two months of hacking on it in my free time -- if you reliably spend a couple hours a day on it, though, I can easily see you finishing in two weeks -- and wanted to share an overview of the content and some thoughts.

 ![The cover of The Elements of Computing Systems.]({% static book.png %})